gouline/kapsule/README.md

 ## Samples

-For sample projects using Kapsule, see the [samples](./samples) directory.
+For a sample project using Kapsule, see the [sample](./sample) directory.

 ## License